 Organizations divide Red Hat Satellite components into logical groups based on ownership, purpose, content, security level, and other divisions.
 You can create and manage multiple organizations through Red Hat Satellite and assign components to each individual organization.
 This ensures Satellite Server provisions hosts within a certain organization and only uses components that are assigned to that organization.
-For more information about organizations, see Managing Organizations in the Content Management Guide.
+For more information about organizations, see Managing Organizations in Administering Red Hat Satellite.

 Locations function similar to organizations.
 The difference is that locations are based on physical or geographical setting.
 Users can nest locations in a hierarchy.
-For more information about locations, see Managing Locations in the Content Management Guide.
+For more information about locations, see Managing Locations in Administering Red Hat Satellite.